KrauseFx/krausefx.com/_posts/2022-06-10-ios-privacy-instagram-and-facebook-can-track-anything-you-do-on-any-website-in-their-in-app-browser.md

 ---
 layout: post
-title: 'iOS Privacy: Instagram and Facebook inject code into all third party websites'
+title: 'iOS Privacy: Instagram and Facebook can track anything you do on any website in their in-app browser'
 categories: []
 tags:
 - ios